dxlander/dxlander/documentation/PROJECT_ARCHITECTURE.md

 ### Encryption

 - All API keys and credentials are encrypted before database storage
-- Master encryption key stored securely in filesystem
+- Master encryption key can be provided via environment variable or file
 - File permissions set to 0600 (owner read/write only)
+- Minimum 32-character key length enforced for security

 ### Authentication